 So far, so good.

 Therein lies the problem.
 The site is fraught with gaps in the history of the stone and carries an out-of-date translation.
-Most significantly, it includes a definitive statement of its authenticity on a posted timeline of 18 significant dates chronicling the lore of the stone.
+At the time of this blog post, it does not appear that any changes have been made to the content posted nearly a decade ago.
+Most significantly the website includes a definitive statement of the KRS’s authenticity on a posted timeline of 18 significant dates chronicling the lore of the stone.
 There is no modifier wording of “purported,” “argued,” “alleged,” or other disclaimer that journalists, and scholars, would employ to temper the exactitude of their statement.

 The very first entry is this:

 1362 — The stone is erected by Europeans on an expedition.
 The inscription was probably carved by a priest from the Swedish island of Gotland.

 The late Dr. Richard Nielsen was immediately non-plussed with the site as he first read it.
 Dick had been a student of runestones for decades, including providing the first translation of the Heavener Runestone in Oklahoma, and in collaborating on the KRS with Dr. Henrik Williams of Uppsala University.
 Dick’s scholarly work was cited in the U-Haul site, without his knowledge.